RNA-FRETools/MASH-FRET/docs/histogram-analysis/workflow.md

 ---
 layout: default
-title: Main histogram analysis procedure
+title: Histogram analysis workflow
-parent: Histogram analysis functionalities
+parent: Histogram analysis
-grand_parent: Histogram analysis
-nav_order: 1
+nav_order: 2
 ---

-# Main histogram analysis procedure
+# Histogram analysis workflow
 {: .no_toc }

 At the end of the procedure, the user holds the most sufficient <u>state configuration</u> and state <u>relative populations</u> written to files, in particular to the